 - Fluttering your feet from the hips instead of the knees to avoid fatigue

 Depending on your location, you can snorkel using a flotation device like a life vest.
+You will also want to get some experience before you try snorkeling at night.

 Learn how to breathe.